canonical/discourse-rad-plugin/README.md

 # discourse-rad-plugin

-`discourse-rad-plugin` offers two custom bbcode tags to help adapting the documentation by the reader's desire:
+`discourse-rad-plugin` offers two custom bbcode tags to help adapt the documentation by the reader's desire:

 ### 1. Multiple Dropdown RAD element
 ```